 5. There is a greater emphasis on 'feelings' of God's presence than the Holy Spirit

-Last but not least, when comparing the number of times the Holy Spirit and our ‘feelings’ of God’s presence are mentioned, we notice another upward trend.
+Last but not least, when comparing the number of times the Holy Spirit and our ‘feelings’ of God’s presence are mentioned, we observe another upward trend.
 Notice how many times each of the following artists mentions our feelings of Him (in 50 of their songs):

 To wrap things up...